Source code for icclim._core.generic.indicator

 from icclim._core.climate_variable import must_run_bootstrap

-from icclim._core.constants import (
+from icclim._core.constants import MIN_LEN_FOR_FREQ_INFERENCE, RESAMPLE_METHOD

 from icclim._core.generic.generic_templates import INDICATORS_TEMPLATES_EN